HugoBlox/theme-academic-cv/content/home/about.md

 +++

 Ian Eve Perry is a research and policy associate at the UC Berkeley Labor Center.
-They focus on health care and low-wage policy research.
+They focus on low-wage work and health care policy research.